streetwisecare/small-business-data-automation-/README.md

 ## 📌 Project Overview
-This project automates the organization, storage, and protection of small-business data.
+This project automates organizing, storing, and protecting small-business data.
-The system:
-Sorts incoming files into appropriate folders (clients, invoices, expenses, schedules, reports) Stores structured business records in a secure cloud PostgreSQL database Generates timestamped backups to protect against data loss Cleans old logs to its maintain system
-Provides a simple web interface for business operations
+The system sorts the incoming files into appropriate folders: clients, invoices, expenses, schedules, reports.
+It stores structured business records in a secure cloud PostgreSQL database.
+It generates timestamped backups, thus protecting against data loss.
+It cleans old logs to maintain the system.
+It provides a simple web interface for business operations.

 ## 🔐 Project Relevance (Cybersecurity & Forensics)